afsmith/cc/README.rst

 ----------

 1. Clone the repo
-2. Make new virtualenv and activate it*
+2. Make new virtualenv and activate it
 3. cd cc
-4. pip install -r requirement
+4. pip install -r requirement.txt
 5. cp cc/local_settings.py.sample cc/local_settings.py
 6. Change the settings to match configuration in the local environment
 7. python manage.py syncdb